 Maryland PCMH Pilot Study:

-The Maryland Multi- Payer Patient- Centered Medical Home Program (MMPP)
+The Maryland Multi-Payor Patient Centered Medical Home Program

-Program Incentives: Fixed Transformation and Shared Savings Overview
+Program Incentives: Fixed Transformation Payments and Shared Savings Overview

 Benefits for implementing a PCMH

-The Patient-Centered Primary Care Collaborative developed the following chart, linked below, to help fellow medical home supporters and advocates explain the benefits and strategies associated with delivering patient-centered primary care.
-The chart is organized according to the five key features of the medical home model: patient-centered, comprehensive, coordinated, accessible, and committed to quality and safety.
+The Patient-Centered Primary Care Collaborative developed the following chart, linked below, to help medical home supporters and advocates explain the benefits and strategies associated with delivering patient centered primary care.
+The chart is organized according to the five key features of the medical home model: patient centered, comprehensive, coordinated, accessible, and committed to quality and safety.
 It includes definitions for each of these features, sample strategies used by health professionals, employers, and payers, and their collective impact on the health system.

 The Commission contracted with the University of Maryland, Department of Family and Community Medicine at the University

 of Maryland School of Medicine, to operate the Maryland Health Care Innovations

 Collaborative (MHCIC).
 The MHCIC partnership uses resources from education and